APLT Purchasers Have Opportunity to Lead Applied Therapeutics, Inc. Securities Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

 NEW YORK, Dec.
-24, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Applied Therapeutics, Inc. (NASDAQ: APLT) between January 3, 2024 and December 2, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than February 18, 2025.
+29, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Applied Therapeutics, Inc. (NASDAQ: APLT) between January 3, 2024 and December 2, 2024, both dates inclusive (the "Class Period"), of the important February 18, 2025 lead plaintiff deadline.

 So what: If you purchased Applied Therapeutics securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.